Updated January 1, 1 . AmFam Team

-When you purchase car insurance, you’ll make periodic payments known as your premium.
+When you purchase car insurance for the first time, there’s a lot you need to know.
+You’ll make periodic payments known as your premium.
 A premium is the amount you pay for coverage under the contract in order to stay insured.
 Typically, you can choose to make monthly payments or opt to pay bi-annually.
 Many times, companies offer a discount for those who choose to pay in full (bi-annual), so be sure to ask your agent if you’re eligible.

 If you don’t make your payment by the payment due date, your policy will lapse.
 This means that the benefits stated in your policy are no longer active.
 Thankfully, insurers usually offer a grace period in which you have additional time (typically 10-14 days) to pay your premium.
 Once the payment is made, your policy goes back into effect.
 And you’ll be covered once again.
 This is known as reinstatement.

 Want to make sure you never miss a payment?
-You can sign up to automatically have your premium deducted on your due date.
+You can sign up with My Account to automatically have your premium deducted (Opens in a new tab) on your due date.

 A deductible is the amount you’ll pay out of pocket for repairs before your insurance company steps in to cover the rest.
 You’ll choose a deductible amount when purchasing your car insurance and that’ll be the agreed upon amount you’ll pay in the event of an accident.

-When the unexpected happens, like a flat tire or a dead battery, our Emergency Roadside Assistance is ready to help.
-It’s an additional, inexpensive coverage on your policy that’ll get you back on the road.
+When the unexpected happens, like a flat tire or a dead battery, our Emergency Roadside Assistance is there for you and ready to help.
+It’s an additional, inexpensive coverage on your policy that’ll help get you back on the road.

 If you need a tow or if you accidentally locked your keys in the car, we’re just a phone call away.
 Find out more about our 24/7 Emergency Roadside Assistance and learn how this coverage can give you peace of mind.